patrickf2000/lila/docs/Readme.md

 ## Docs

-Contains various documentation on Dash.
+Contains various documentation on Lila.

 Please note that some of it is a little lacking.
 I'm sorry in advance.